userfrosting/learn/pages/07.services/03.extending-services/docs.md

 ---
 title: Extending Services
+metadata:
     description: You may extend UserFrosting's default services for additional functionality, or define completely new services in your Sprinkles.
 taxonomy:
     category: docs
 ---